 It might sound confusing or very hard, but the truth is that you don’t have to be an advanced lucid dreamer in order to use the technique.

-It does require some practice, but it can also happen quite spontaneous.
+It does require some practice, but it can also happen spontaneously.

-It relies a lot on your own intuition and yourself, so the only way to figure out the technique is by practicing it!
+It relies on your own intuition and yourself, so the only way to figure out the technique is by practicing it!

 There are 3 moments when you can attempt the technique: